Notes and Lab¶

 - Visit the "Sign Up" page.
 Right click anywhere and bring up "Inspect Element".
 Visit the "Network" tag and ensure "Preserve log" is checked.
 Locate the "Clear" button and click it.

 - Create an account, but before clicking "Sign Up", inspect the Network activity (do you know how to use the Chrome Inspector).
-What is happening when you create an account?
+What is happening when you create an account?- Can you find the HTTP POST request?

 - Where is it sending to (aka Request Url)?